Learn · Real Estate · 6 min read

 Gross living area (GLA) is the measurement standard used by residential appraisers in the United States.
 It is defined by ANSI Z765-2021 and required by Fannie Mae on all conventional loan appraisals.

-GLA counts finished, above-grade space — meaning the floor of the level must be at or above the finished exterior grade on all sides.
+GLA counts finished, above-grade space, meaning the floor of the level must be at or above the finished exterior grade on all sides.
 It uses exterior wall measurements (outside face to outside face), which means wall thickness is included in the figure.
-Garages, unfinished basements, screened porches, and any below-grade space are excluded, regardless of how finished or functional they are.
+Garages, finished or unfinished basements, screened porches, and any below-grade space are excluded, regardless of how finished or functional they are.
+Similarly, attic space only counts toward GLA if it meets specific ceiling height and access requirements under ANSI Z765.

 GLA is the number that appears on a standard appraisal report, drives value comparisons between properties, and is used by lenders to underwrite loans.